 Lynda was not sure exactly how or where to start when it came to having a website of her own.
 What she did know though, was that she wanted her own domain name and hosting (although she was not familiar with the technical terms for this, she knew of the concepts).

-Lynda was right to think this way, as it really is a false economy to go with free website hosting with a subdomain included.
+Lynda was right to think this way, as it is a false economy to go with free website hosting with a subdomain included.
 As Lynda wanted to sell her items online, she would not have been able to do so on a free website hosting account anyway.

 Lynda was pleasantly surprised to learn that purchasing her own domain name, www.lindylouart.com cost her only $9 AUD for a year from NameCheap*.
 While prices for domain names can vary, you can expect to pay about $17 USD per year for a domain name.
-It really is a small price to pay for the freedom of choice to do what you want with your website, and to be blunt, nobody will take you seriously without your own domain name in any case.
+It really is a small price to pay for the freedom of choice to do what you want with your website and to be blunt, nobody will take you seriously without your own domain name in any case.

 As I was with Lynda at the time that she registered her domain name, she was able to avoid some of the traps when it comes to buying a domain name.
-As we had already decided on her website hosting provider, and knew that they provided free email accounts and SSL (secure socket layers) there was no need for her to purchase these upgrades.
+As we had already decided on her website hosting provider and knew that they provided free email accounts and SSL (secure socket layers) there was no need for her to purchase these upgrades.

 Some domain registrars (or resellers) will try to upsell you a privacy guard (hiding your name and contact details when someone looks up your domain name) but the website registrar we went with provides this for free, as do most other reputable registrars.

 As Lynda is just starting out on her website journey, we opted to sign her up for SiteGround’s “StartUp”* plan at just $65.84 AUD per year (includes G.S.T.).
 This plan is suitable for up to 10 000 visits per month, and as Lynda’s website grows, she can upgrade to another plan simply and easily.
-SiteGround are the website host that I use for my own websites, and I could not be happier with their customer service and the website hosting.
+SiteGround is the website host that I use for my own websites, and I could not be happier with their customer service and website hosting.